KDE/falkon/BUILDING.md

     $ export NAME="value"

  General:
-   PORTABLE_BUILD         QupZilla won't write any data outside of path of execution.
+   PORTABLE_BUILD         Falkon won't write any data outside of path of execution.
                           It will also disable plugins by default.
                           (disabled by default)